When it comes to learning about your customers, customer feedback is a crucial practice worth implementing into your

 Ultimately, a customer feedback email should get the answers you've been looking for and help improve the experience for other customers.
 A great customer feedback email—one that will get the most responses—has a few things in common:

 Make sure your email lands in their inbox at the right time, whether it's after a purchase, a cancellation, or a product return.

 Your request should be short and sweet and clearly state how much time it'll take the customer to complete.

 Include their name and any other relevant info you can to make the email more genuine.

 Encourage customers to respond by explaining the purpose of your feedback message and how important the customer's opinions and feedback are to your business.

 Add a clear call-to-action, so the customer can complete your request.

 And finally, say thank you!

 An effective customer feedback email tells people exactly what you want them to do.
 If you want their feedback on a product feature, ask that specifically.
 If you are requesting a testimonial or review, make it clear.

-We've found four examples of how to ask current customers for feedback over email—and actually get it.
+We've found four examples of how to ask for a review over email—and actually get it.
 Let's take a closer look at them!

 Customer Feedback Email Templates (Copy/Paste)